Sunday, January 29, 2006

 Seniors ignoring Part D

+There's good reason to trust this new poll, as it's fairly consistent with the number of seniors who've signed up thus far, especially if you adjust for seniors who are incapacitated or in nursing homes and not included in the sample.
 Health and Human Services (HHS) needs 15 million more people to sign up to meet its enrollment goal.
 Using the poll, if we expect 23% more seniors to enroll, another 8.1 million should do so by the end of the year.
 That leaves HHS almost 7 million short of its enrollment goal.

 The poll also collected data on respondents who did not plan on signing up for Medicare Part D. In general, they:

-* were among the lowest users of medical services
+ere among the lowest users of medical services* had substantially higher incomes

 * had higher education levels